Editor of The New York Review of Books out after uproar

 Ian Buruma, who was appointed to lead the magazine last year, is “no longer the editor,” according to Nicholas During, a publicist for The New York Review of Books.
 It was unclear if Buruma was fired or resigned.

-Critics say the essay minimized Ghomeshi’s actions and was an egotistical attempt to rehabilitate himself.
-Buruma defended publishing it, saying he had no right to judge.
+Critics say the 3,400-word essay had inaccuracies, minimized Ghomeshi’s actions and was an egotistical attempt to rehabilitate himself.
+Farrah Khan of Ryerson University wondered why the magazine gave Ghomeshi such a platform while many people affected by sexual violence are not.

+Ghomeshi was acquitted in March 2016 of four counts of sexual assault and one count of choking involving three complainants.
+He also apologized to a fourth complainant and signed a peace bond that saw another count of sexual assault withdrawn.

+Buruma later defended publishing the essay in an interview with Slate, saying he was “no judge of the rights and wrongs of every allegation” and that the specifics of Ghomeshi’s past misconduct were not his “concern.”

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.